NhatMinh0208/yahtzee-server/readme.md

 # Normie's Yahtzee Score DB Server
-This repo contains the code to set up an API server for the score database of Normie's Yahtzee.
+This repo has been archived in favor of yahtzee-full